tonyputi/frame/README.md

 - notify event for booking created, update, deleted, applied
 - job heartbeat to notify events each minutes
 - add dashboard with bookings organized by provider
-- autorefresh both game providers and booking index with setTimeout
+- autorefresh both locations and booking index with setTimeout

 ### PHASE 2
 - review command name